chrwoizi/woiziframe/README.md

   - The current weather and tomorrow's weather as icon, temperature, and rain.
 (OpenWeatherMap)

   - Calendar events.
-To connect to a Google Calendar run `npm run add-calendar` in the `server` directory.
+See the Google Calendar section below.

   - The driving duration and public transit duration to calendar event locations and to daily recurring destinations, e.g. the workplace.
 (Google Directions API)